AIS-Bonn/abstract_vin/README.md

 - Value Iteration Networks on multiple levels of abstraction for 3D locomotion planning.

-Please see the see the respective paper for further information:
+Please see the respective paper for further information:
 "Value Iteration Networks on Multiple Levels of Abstraction" by Daniel Schleich, Tobias Klamt, and Sven Behnke.

 ## Installation
-This repository requires following packages:
+This repository requires the following packages:
 - [Python](https://www.python.org/) = 2.7
 - [PyTorch](http://pytorch.org/) >= 0.4.1
 - [Numpy](https://pypi.python.org/pypi/numpy) >= 1.14.3